justinleski/todo-list/README.md

 - Hence, I tried to minimize how many functions "know" about each other.
 There are some cases in the DOM manipulation modules, however this is to be expected when adding `eventListener`s to buttons.
 - Apparently reading the documentation *thoroughly* is hard; the `.splice` method requires the index **first**, followed by the number of elements to remove.
 I had this logic reversed and wondered why an arbitrary amount of elements were being removed from my array.
 As it turns out, this is due to a logic errror on my end (and comepetence) in ensuring that I had the method correct.

+#### Objects
+- When creating the `task` object I stored the input field rather than the value of the input field meaning every time I wanted to access a field in the task I had to add `.value`.
+In hindsight, altering my function which creates tasks to read in the value would be of great benefit

 #### Firebase
 - I tried to integrate Firebase into my project, hoping to teach myself a new technology.
 - This was quite the headache, I spent what I believe to be a collective 10 hours attempting to configure and debug Firebase - Firebase was supposed to make databases easy, right?